Turing Scholars take a specific honors curriculum. The honors curriculum offers these benefits on top of the traditional

 CS 379H: Computer Science Honors Thesis

 Research is an important part of our honors program.
-We expect all Turing Scholars to get involved in a research project with a member of our faculty.
+An expectation of the program is that Turing Scholars get involved in a research project with a member of our faculty.
 The CS 178H class that students typically take in the second semester of their freshman year provides an introduction to the department's research faculty and their research interests.

-Students interested in graduate school should note that graduate school applications are typically submitted in the fall semester of their last year; these applications can be considerably enhanced by describing significant progress toward an honors thesis greatly helps with graduate school admissions.
-The program heavily encourages students to get involved in research as early as possible and ideally no later than the spring of their junior year.
+Students interested in graduate school should note that graduate school applications are typically submitted in the fall semester of their last year; accordingly, doing an honors thesis greatly helps with graduate school admissions.
+The program heavily encourages students to get involved in research as early as possible - usually no later than the spring of their junior year.

 To achieve that goal, students typically register for CS 370 Undergraduate Reading and Research, which allows students to perform independent study under the supervision of some faculty member.
 However, research takes many forms - students also participate in research internships off campus, or are paid for on-campus research.
 Finally, in the fall of their senior year Turing Scholars typically register for CS 379H, the Computer Sciences Honors Thesis course.